For the Astronomy Bachelor: a passing grade for the course Statistics and Data Analysis (SDA) is strongly recommended.

 Statistical models and distributions

-The main objective of this course is to give you an overview of the basic concepts of statistics and probability theory.
+This course will give an overview of the basic concepts of statistics and probability theory and provide some practical tools for (parameter) inference with typical datasets in physics and astronomy.
 After this course, you will be able to:

 Problem solving (recognizing and analyzing problems, solution-oriented thinking)